 Build Awareness of Short Attention Span

-Gen Zers were born into a world built of instantaneous answers and many options for any situation that may be encountered.
-These individuals are known to have an average attention span of 8 seconds, meaning in a professional environment, it’s essential to make your content appealing to create an engaging atmosphere day in and day out.
-Gen Z employees will not only be excited about their overall purpose at the company but will also be motivated to continue succeeding and excelling with each project they are assigned.
+Gen Zers were born into a world of instantaneous answers and many options.
+They have an average attention span of 8 seconds.
+This means it’s essential to make your content appealing to create an engaging atmosphere day in and day out.
+Gen Z employees will not only be excited about their overall purpose at a company, but also motivated to continue succeeding and excelling with each project.

 Keep It Visual

-As the world has become more and more visual, companies should bring this approach into their recruiting and overall structure.
-As Gen Z individuals have established a level of control over what media and content they consume, providing individual attention to how messages shared about the company and company culture on social media are delivered is a priority.
+As the world has become more and more visual, companies should bring this approach into recruiting Generation Z. Gen Zers have established a level of control over the media and content they consume.
+Therefore, how a company shares messages about itself and its culture on social media are a priority.

+Transition your company’s on-boarding process to a visual manner.
+It should be efficient and visually appealing.
 Video content can not only be delivered quickly, but it’s also simple and easy-to-follow.
-Transitioning the company onboarding process to a visual manner is also a beneficial step to take as new hires are less likely to feel overwhelmed with information and will feel as though their learning styles are being catered to.
+As are result, new hires are less likely to feel overwhelmed and it makes Gen Z employees feel as though their learning style is important.

 Improve Your Company’s Career Site

-These tech-savvy individuals crave a quick resource that is not only visually appealing and interactive, but an easy read to learn about a company’s brand and all the exciting benefits that they are rewarded, should they choose to pursue a company or accept an offer.
-Identifying an approach to showcase the items mentioned above in a clean, exciting way is incredibly beneficial to a company’s success with Gen Z candidates.
+These tech-savvy individuals crave a quick resource that is not only visually appealing and interactive, but also an easy read.
+Gen Zers want learn about a company’s brand and all the exciting benefits possible.
+Identify an approach to showcase this in a clean and exciting way.
+This is incredibly beneficial to a company’s success with recruiting Generation Z.

 Health and Wellness

-Society’s awareness about a healthy lifestyle continues to grow in importance and popularity as there are many different platforms already established or being introduced that display their methodologies daily.
-Many Gen Zers give heightened awareness to this when selecting the company they wish to pursue as it displays a sense of connection to their life away from work.
-Employers can establish a health and wellness program by providing a healthy snacks fridge or featuring in-company weekly yoga sessions or 15-minute shoulder massages.
+Society’s awareness about a healthy lifestyle continues to grow in importance and popularity.
+This is helpful to keep in mind when recruiting Generation Z as many give heightened importance to this when selecting the company they wish to pursue.
+Employers can establish a health and wellness program.
+For example, this might be by providing a healthy snacks fridge, featuring in-company weekly yoga sessions, or 15-minute shoulder massages.

-Being translucent about the company culture is another detail that is appealing to Gen Z candidates.
-Highlight the journeys of regular employees and interns that come through your company as this provides material viewers can relate to.
-It’s also beneficial to highlight company events, outings, and community outreach opportunities as this shows candidates activities they can look forward to or areas in which they can influence the world outside of work and make a change.
+Being transparent about the company culture is another detail that is appealing to Gen Z candidates.
+Highlight the journeys of regular employees and interns that come through your company.
+It’s also beneficial to highlight company events, outings, volunteer opportunities, and community outreach opportunities when recruiting Generation Z.

-Perks provided by the company should be displayed as this gives Gen Zers a further look into why your company may be the right choice and shows transparency as many employers hold this information until the time of hire.
-Candidates enjoy knowing what is included in a company’s benefits package, as this not only influences their well-being, but also opens the door of communication with both parties for offer negotiation.
+Display your benefits, because this gives Gen Zers a further look into why your company may be the right choice.
+It also shows transparency, as many employers hold this information until the time of hire.
+Candidates want to know what is included in a company’s benefits package.
+This not only influences their well-being, but also opens the door of communication with both parties for offer negotiation.

 Personalize the Candidacy Experience

-These candidates give special attention to the overall appearance of the company, company culture, and what their candidacy experience provides.
-Gen Zers long for an exciting journey that is focused on their likes or dislikes.
-If making college visits, promote these visits by sending out emails to potential candidates showing you’re familiar with the university and details pertinent to that college specifically.
-Providing frequent updates regarding the interview process is also another factor to focus on, as overall interest in a company will be lost if candidates don’t regularly hear from a firm.
+In recruiting Generation Z, give special attention to the overall appearance of the company, company culture, and what the candidacy experience provides.
+Gen Zers want an exciting journey that is hyper-custom.
+If making college visits, promote these visits by sending out emails to potential candidates.
+Show that you’re familiar with the university and details pertinent to that college specifically.
+Or better yet, the potential candidate.
+Do your homework!
+Provide frequent updates regarding the interview process and check in to make sure the candidate feels heard and valued.

 Surprise & Delight Candidates

-Make the entrance into your company an exciting one that is unique to the new hire, and encourages that they’ve made the correct decision.
-If making an offer, personalize the experience by sending a thoughtful letter or small gift that falls into their likes or something position-specific — an engraved pen, a gift card to a local coffee shop or restaurant, or a handwritten note with a photo of the team.
+Make the entrance into your company an exciting one.
+It should be unique to the new hire, and encourages that they’ve made the correct decision.
+If making an offer, personalize the experience.
+Send a thoughtful letter or small gift related to their interest.
+Or send something position-specific — an engraved pen or a handwritten note with a photo of the team.

 Additionally, on their first day, welcome them with company swag and an introduction email sent out company-wide to make them feel welcome and cherished in their new environment.
 Ultimately Gen Zers look for unforgettable, memorable experiences that create a sense of importance and belonging.